Brief videos viewable in 6 subsections of Concepts/Overview

 In these brief Video Summaries, DPV Group founder Michael Lanning introduces some of the key DPV concepts.

-The larger context of the Value Delivery ChainHowever, many businesses are links in a chain of suppliers and customers.
+Many businesses are links in a chain of suppliers and customers.
 Value Delivery shows managers how to understand and creatively manage this chain, not as the product/service make-sell process depicted by the popular frameworks of supply chain and value chain.
 Rather, Value Delivery enlightens managers to see a Value Delivery Chain: a symbiotic group of relationships focused on delivering complementary and integrated Value Propositions across that whole chain.

 Explore more videos.